istio/istio.io/content/help/troubleshooting/index.md

 Make sure both pod and service CIDRs are not proxied according to *_proxy variables.
 Check the kube-apiserver files and logs to verify the configuration and whether any requests are being proxied.

-A workaround is to remove the proxy settings from the kube-apiserver manifest and restart the server or use a later version of kubernetes.
+A workaround is to remove the proxy settings from the kube-apiserver manifest and restart the server or use a later version of Kubernetes.

-An issue was filed in kubernetes related to this and has since been closed.   [https://github.com/kubernetes/kubeadm/issues/666](https://github.com/kubernetes/kubeadm/issues/666)
+An issue was filed with Kubernetes related to this and has since been closed.   [https://github.com/kubernetes/kubeadm/issues/666](https://github.com/kubernetes/kubeadm/issues/666)
 [https://github.com/kubernetes/kubernetes/pull/58698#discussion_r163879443](https://github.com/kubernetes/kubernetes/pull/58698#discussion_r163879443)